Close

 26.3 SUSTAINABILITY REPORTING

-Your Company has voluntarily adopted the International Integrated Reporting Council (IIRC)-IR Framework to prepare its third Integrated Report FY22 as per SEBI recommendations in February 2017.
-Your Company has also voluntarily prepared the Business Responsibility and Sustainability Report (BRSR) a year before the mandate by SEBI in May 2021 for the top 1,000 listed companies (by market capitalization) to report on BRSR by FY23.
-The content of the report is in accordance with the Global Reporting Initiative (GRI) 2021 standards and aligns to the National Voluntary Guidelines (NVG) on Social, Environmental and Economic responsibilities of the business as well as the United Nations Sustainable Development Goals (SDGs).
+Your Company has voluntarily adopted the International Integrated Reporting Council (IIRC)-IR Framework to prepare its fourth Integrated Report FY23 as per SEBI recommendations in February, 2017.
+Your Company had also voluntarily prepared the Business Responsibility and Sustainability Report (BRSR) a year before the mandated requirement of FY23 by SEBI in May, 2021 for the top 1,000 listed companies (by market capitalization).
+Your Company has this year again prepared BRSR with disclosures on both Essential and Leadership Indicators.
+The content of the report is in accordance with the Global Reporting Initiative (GRI) 2021 standards and aligns to the National Voluntary Guidelines (NVG) on Social, Environmental and Economic responsibilities of the business as well as the United Nations SDGs.
 The Integrated Report communicates your Company's performance on financial and non-financial aspects to all stakeholders, underlying the priority of our leadership and strategy towards value creation as well as commitment to a more sustainable future with low-carbon smart energy solutions giving more power to you.

 1. Environment